alessiodam/ResourcePackSelector/README.md

-Certainly!
-Here's an updated version of the README.md file that includes the command permissions:

 # ResourcePackSelector

 ResourcePackSelector is a Bukkit plugin that allows players to select from a list of server-approved resource packs.
 Players can choose their preferred resource pack, and the plugin will apply it to enhance their gameplay experience.